Vsomera/Card-Details-Form/README.md

 # Card-Details-Form
-A Web form that takes in a user's card and verifies their credentials
+A Web application form that takes in a user's card and verifies their credentials